 \item Finally, we consider how the increase in sample sizes from future spectroscopic surveys can allow us to probe down to the ultra-faint dwarf mass scale ($M_V > -10$).
 We find that MW stellar halo samples with $N \sim 10^6$ tracers will allow us to probe down to $M_V > -10$; encouragingly, this should be feasible with upcoming surveys such as DESI and WEAVE.
 Moreover, with sample sizes exceeding $N \sim 5000$ we should be able to probe the lower mass accretion events associated with classical dwarf satellites in the MW.
 Our ability to probe down to these puny stellar systems will enable us to address fundamental questions about galaxy formation at the lowest mass scales and, potentially, the nature of dark matter.

 \end{itemize}

 We have shown that using \textit{only} the MDF of an (accreted) stellar population, the mass-spectrum of its progenitors can be uncovered.
 This is encouraging for the upcoming generation of spectroscopic surveys of the MW.
-However, a possible extension of this work would be to combine the MDF modeling with phase-space data and/or additional chemical dimensions (see e.g. \citealt{cunningham2022}).
+However, a possible extension of this work would be to combine the MDF modelling with phase-space data and/or additional chemical dimensions (see e.g. \citealt{cunningham2022}).
 The addition of dynamical information could provide tighter constraints on the luminosity function of destroyed dwarfs.
-In particular, where the MDF modeling is weakest, i.e. when the stellar material is un-mixed in phase-space, is likely where the dynamical data is the most informative.
-Moving forward, modeling in the chemodynamical space is the next logical step, and, importantly, we will have the data to do this.
-Thus, it is clear that future datasets combined with modeling methods such as that presented here will provide all the tools needed to finally quantify the accretion history of the Galaxy and its satellite population.
+In particular, where the MDF modelling is weakest, i.e. when the stellar material is un-mixed in phase-space, is likely where the dynamical data is the most informative.
+Moving forward, modelling in the chemodynamical space is the next logical step, and, importantly, we will have the data to do this.
+Thus, it is clear that future data sets combined with modelling methods such as that presented here will provide all the tools needed to finally quantify the accretion history of the Galaxy and its satellite population.